akvo/akvo-flow-docs/docs/topic/dashboard/3-devices.rst

 Connecting and viewing a device on the dashboard
 ------------------------------------------------

-First install the latest version of the Field Survey app on your device (link to Getting Phone Ready).
+First install the latest version of the Field Survey app on your device.
 While connected to a wireless or mobile network, open the app on the device, which will send a ping to the corresponding dashboard to connect it.

-From inside the app, set a User (link to article) and Device ID (link to getting phone ready).
+From inside the app, set a User and Device ID.

+Read more about `Preparing your devices for FLOW <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/2-preparing-device.html>`_ and `Launching and setting up the Field Survey app <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/3-launching-app.html>`_.

 To confirm that the device has connected successfully, visit the Devices tab on the dashboard and check for the device in the Devices List.